Approved by the Energy, Environment, and Water Policy Committee On November 20, 2023

 Policy

-• Identify vulnerabilities in existing water systems;
+• Identify vulnerabilities in existing water systems.

-• Include emergency response and mitigation action components;
+• Include emergency response and mitigation actions.

-• Be subject to periodic reviews and updates;
+• Be subject to periodic reviews and updates.

-• Integrated the plans of neighboring water utilities avoid competition for resources and to ensure mutual aid when needed.
+• Integrated the plans of neighboring water utilities to avoid competition for resources and to ensure mutual aid when needed.

 Issue